 - Findings of desktop surveys of available databases are supported. - The BDAR reports that field research for the Wattle Creek BESS project and the Wattle Creek Solar Farm project was conducted by a team of 16 Ecologists over 74 days and 20 nights, between August 2022 and October 2024.
-This is a very thorough and detailed assessment of the project sites. - BAM plot data were collected between mid-August and mid-December, which is an appropriate time of year for survey work in the local area. - Based on the available information, threatened species surveys and assessments have been conducted appropriately. - The project design and site layout have been reviewed and revised as far as practicably possible to avoid impacts on areas of the land with the highest biodiversity values. - The size of the development footprint has been reduced from an original design requiring impacts on approximately 1,838 hectares to a revised design that will impact on approximately 580 hectares.
-A substantial reduction in impact area has resulted from removing a proposed wind farm component from the original project design for the site. - Design and location of the Solar Farm has been revised to reduce impacts on areas of intact woodland with hollow bearing trees, areas of CEEC Box Gum Grassy Woodland and riparian areas.
+This is a very thorough and detailed assessment of the project sites. - BAM plot data were collected between mid-August and mid-December, which is an appropriate time of year for survey work in the local area. - Based on the available information, threatened species surveys and assessments have been conducted appropriately. - The project design and site layout have been reviewed and revised to avoid impacts on areas of the land with the highest biodiversity values.
+The size of the development footprint has been reduced and location has been revised to avoid areas of intact woodland with hollow bearing trees, areas of CEEC Box Gum Grassy Woodland and riparian areas. - The BESS has been located in a any area of grassland that is dominated by exotic pasture species and weeds, and as a consequence does not require retirement of BOS Ecosystem Credits or Species Credits.
+As such, the project design demonstrates application of avoidance as the primary mechanism to prevent impacts on biodiversity values.

-Ancillary facilities (including proposed transmission lines) that will be jointly used for the BESS project also require BOS Credits, but as with the main BESS area, the final design has been revised to minimise impacts on biodiversity as far as practicably possible.
+Ancillary facilities (including proposed transmission lines) that will be jointly used for the Solar Farm project do require BOS Credits, but as with the main BESS area, the final design has been revised to minimise impacts on biodiversity as far as practicably possible.